 The Khanyisa Complex comprises the previous Khanyisa mining area, the Catwalk and the Tri-Angle.
 The complex is located some 10km west of Ogies in Mpumalanga.

 It comprises portions of the farm Heuvelfontein 215 IR.
 The location of the complex is 26.042950°S latitude and 28.973325°E longitude.
 The process of consolidation of the Khanyisa Mining Complex has been completed.
-The granted mining right is underpinned by a joint venture in respect of the Triangle area, the mining right to which has been incorporated with Khanyisa.
 A Water Use Licence (WUL) for the total integrated area was awarded 13 May 16.

-An amended mining right was granted in May 2017 and is underpinned by a joint venture in respect of the Triangle area.
+An amended mining right was granted in May 2017.
 Wescoal now owns 100% of the Triangle area after acquiring the 65% that was previously owned by UJU Resource Proprietary Limited resources.
 Initiatives are being pursued in order to extend the LOM of Khanyisa Complex to beyond 2021.

 The Vanggatfontein Colliery is an opencast coal mining operation, 100% owned by Wescoal and situated in the Witbank Coalfield of South Africa.
 The Colliery mines the No. 5, No. 4 and No. 2 seams using truck and shovel rollover mining methods at an average rate of 340 000tpm run of mine (“ROM”).
 The No. 5 seam is processed through a 100tph plant for domestic metallurgical and boiler markets (No. 5 seam plant), whilst the No. 4 and No. 2 seams are processed through a 480tph plant which produces thermal coal for Eskom.